goktugerol/Module_Combine_Harvester/README.md

 # Module_Combine_Harvester

-Developing an automatized module for combine harvesters.
+An automatized module for combine harvesters.